 In product development and marketing, you’ll often have to make do with what’s available.
 But first, you have to unify the data into a single platform that is easy to access, approve and validate.

 Again, you can choose to focus on broad metrics while you collect and leverage other data that is still helpful to your product campaigns.
-Either way, whether you need data on competition analysis or social trend analytics, Welcome can help you access it.
+Either way, whether you need data on competition analysis or social trend analytics, Content Marketing Platform can help you access it.

 Challenges in product marketing are always going to be there.
 It all comes down to what you’d like to prioritize, how you’re going to improve team collaboration, and of course a product marketing management software that can ease the work.

-Start scaling your product marketing with streamlined workflows and on-demand reporting with a free Welcome account.
+Start scaling your product marketing with streamlined workflows and on-demand reporting with a free Content Marketing Platform account.